bitpaket/docs/docs/api/upload-objects-put.md

 priority: 0
 ---

-# Upload Objects (PUT Object)
+# Upload Objects (PUT/POST Object)
 {:tools}

 At BitPaket, you have 2 options top upload object to our service.
-One of them is classic PUT Request.
+One of them is classic PUT/POST Request.
 Other option is using [tus](https://tus.io) protocol.
 We will inspect classic way on this article.

 {:toc}

-## PUT Request
+## PUT/POST Request

 ```http
 PUT /v2/object/{object-name} HTTP/1.1